Boom XB-1: Testing

 On October 7, 2020, Boom Supersonic rolled out the XB-1 in a promotional, with an announcement that the maiden flight was now expected in 2021.
 By early 2021, it was stated that flight tests were expected no earlier than September 2022.
 On July 26, 2021, Boom began testing and evaluating a forward-looking vision system (FLVS) as part of preparations for flight tests of the XB-1.

 In January 2022, Boom began conducting engine run-ups using the XB-1 in preparation for taxi tests and the first flight later in 2022.
 In May 2022, fixed-position ground testing was completed, with engine run-up done on all three engines.
 Undercarriage and flight systems were tested and deemed ready.
 Taxi runs, and actual flight runs were expected in late 2022.
 Further delays as of February 2023 pushed the expected first flight to mid-2023.

-In August 2023, the aircraft received its experimental certification of airworthiness from the FAA.
+In August 2023, the aircraft received its experimental certification of airworthiness from the Federal Aviation Administration (FAA).
 Medium-speed taxi testing was performed in November 2023, with the aircraft reaching a top speed of 94 knots.
 Following testing, Boom delayed the first test flight to early 2024 to implement safety improvements.
 The three improvements identified were upgrading the landing gear for increased reliability, optimizing engine intakes for improved resistance to engine stall, and adjusting the aircraft's dampers for improved stability and control.

 The XB-1 performed its first flight test on March 22, 2024, flown by test pilot Bill Shoemaker from Mojave Air and Space Port.

 On April 16, 2024, the FAA issued a special license for the XB-1 to exceed Mach 1 at the nearby Black Mountain Supersonic Corridor.
 Test flights to Mach 1.1, 1.2 and 1.3 were planned for later in 2024.

 On August 26, 2024, the XB-1 took off from Mojave, California, for its second test flight, piloted by test pilot Tristan Brandenburg.

 On January 28, 2025, the XB-1 performed its first supersonic test flight from Mojave Air and Spaceport, piloted by test pilot Brandenburg.
 It went supersonic three times, reaching a top speed of Mach 1.1, being the first privately developed jet aircraft to do so.
 XB-1 performed its second supersonic flight and final planned test flight on February 10, 2025, concluding the test program.
 The company said XB-1 had achieved supersonic flight without generating an audible sonic boom that reached the ground after refining its sonic boom models and improving algorithms for predicting Mach cutoff conditions.

 The aircraft is planned to be put on display in the lobby of Boom Technology's headquarters in Centennial, Colorado, after the conclusion of its test program.